eurecom-asp/sasv-joint-optimisation/README.md

 # sasv-joint-optimisation

-This repository provides codes to reproduce our paper [On the potential of jointly-optimised solutions to spoofing attack detection and automatic speaker verification](https://arxiv.org/pdf/2209.00506.pdf) accepted to the IberSPEECH 2022 conference.
+This repository provides codes to reproduce our papers on joint optimisation of speaker verification and spoofing countermeasure systems.

+The corresponding papers are [On the potential of jointly-optimised solutions to spoofing attack detection and automatic speaker verification](https://arxiv.org/pdf/2209.00506.pdf) accepted to IberSPEECH 2022 and [Can spoofing countermeasure and speaker verification systems be jointly optimised?](https://arxiv.org/pdf/2303.07073.pdf) accepted to ICASSP 2023.

 ### Notes

-Codes to our ICASSP 2023 paper "Can spoofing countermeasure and speaker verification systems be jointly optimised?" will be uploaded soon.
+~~Codes to our ICASSP 2023 paper "Can spoofing countermeasure and speaker verification systems be jointly optimised?" will be uploaded soon.~~

-(July 10, 2023) We've uploaded the pre-trained models and score files in our experiment in [here](https://nextcloud.eurecom.fr/s/84zF6XEDsXFjWGo).
+(July 10, 2023) We've uploaded the <strong>pre-trained models and score files</strong> used in our experiment in [here](https://nextcloud.eurecom.fr/s/84zF6XEDsXFjWGo).
 Please notice that due to storage limit, only the best performing model of each configuration is uploaded.

+(July 10, 2023, two hours later) We've uploaded the codes for the ICASSP paper.
+For experiments related to FAD database, please first download the data from [here](https://zenodo.org/record/6623227), convert all .wav files under `'FAD/train/real/aishell3/'` and `'FAD/train/fake/'` to .flac and copy them to `'/path/to/your/LA/ASVspoof2019_LA_train/flac/'`.

 ### Getting started
 Codes were tested using a GeForce RTX 3090 GPU with CUDA Version==11.2.
 Please try to install the dependencies first: